kswhyte/git-rebase/README.md

 All these changes might be worrisome.
 What if someone merged a change that affects or overlaps with the ones you made?
 It could lead to bugs in your beautiful healthgrades website!
 If you look at the different changes made, one does cause some issues!

-**Is there a safe way to merge your changes without risking any conflicts, and missing out on all the other changes made?**
+**There is a safe way to merge your changes without risking any conflicts, and missing out on all the other changes made!**

 Sound the rebase sirens and call rebaseman.
-This is situation calls for a git rebase.
+This is situation calls for a git rebase, and yes, he can solve this issue.

-## How do I do it?
+## How do I do it? | A brief breakdown...

 Let's say the branch your rebasing on is `master`.
 Make sure the local version is up to date wit the remote:
 `git checkout master`;
 `git pull`;
 `git checkout my-new-feature-branch`;

-A straightforward rebase has a pretty simple command structure: `git rebase <branch>`, where `<branch>` is the one you're rebasing off of.
-So here, you'll run `git rebase master`.
-Assuming there's no conflicts, that's all the rebase needs!
+**A straightforward rebase has a pretty simple command structure: `git rebase <branch>`, where `<branch>` is the one you're rebasing off of.**

+So next, you'll run `git rebase master`.

+**Assuming there's no conflicts, that's all the rebase needs!**

-## What does a rebase do?
+## What does a rebase do? | Behind the scenes...

 **The rebase itself technically removes your old commits and makes new commits identical to them, rewriting the repo's commit history.** That means pushing the rebase to the remote repo requires another command.
 Using `git push --force` will do the trick fine, but a safer option is `git push --force-with-lease`. **The latter will alert you of any upstream changes you hadn't noticed and prevent the push.
 This way you avoid overwriting anyone else's work, so it's the safer option.**

-## Of course, sometimes there will be conflicts...
+## What should you know about? | Of course, sometimes there will be conflicts...

 Say your change to the app's account UI is at odds - there is a conflict - with a change another dev made to the same copy.
 The updated markups from both sets of change are in the same lines - **this means the rebase can't happen automatically.** Git won't know which parts of the changes to keep and which to remove.
 It must be resolved!